 Welcome to Peace Lutheran Church of Dunnellon

-Our worship services on Sundays at 10am, plus Adult and Youth Bible Studies on Sunday and Wednesday mornings (see calendar for times), offer opportunities for spiritual growth and are open to all.
+Our worship services on Sundays at 10am, plus Adult and Youth Bible Studies on Sunday at 8:45am and Wednesday mornings at 10am offer opportunities for spiritual growth and fellowship, and are open to all.
 Come join us!
 You can also click on our calendar on this page for other events and times.

 Our annual Shrove Tuesday Potato Pancake Supper (next one is March 5, 2019) has been a popular community event for 25 years.
 The whole Peace congregation enjoys serving our guests.
-In recent years we have added a Spaghetti Supper in May, and a Sauerkraut & Sausage Supper at the end of September.
+In recent years we have added a Spaghetti Supper in May, and a Sauerkraut & Sausage Supper (Oktoberfest dinner) at the end of September.
 These events are also favorites of the community.

-We actively support Food-4-Kids by packing and distributing back packs for children who would otherwise have no food over the weekend.
-We donate school supplies to the Romeo School, providing basic tools of learning to students who cannot purchase their own.
+We donate school supplies to Romeo Elementary School, which are given to students who cannot purchase their own.
 We support the Dunnellon H.S., helping to supply meals for the athletic teams.
 We support Toys For Tots and each Christmas season we fill and re-fill several bins.
 The mission efforts of the Florida-Georgia District of the Lutheran Church Missouri Synod are supported monetarily.